armendu/sys_programming/client-server-sockets/Readme.txt

 ./output/exe/client -f "fileName" -t "number of seconds"

-The client will create a message queue and send the name of a named pipe to the server.
+The client will create a socket and send the name of a named pipe to the server.